chef/automate/components/automate-chef-io/content/docs/ldap.md

 > Username or password is incorrect.

-In the logs, you'll find more information.
-There's a line informing you about the actual _search_ query,
+In the logs, you will find more information.
+There is a line informing you about the actual _search_ query,

 ```text